 The final key event occurred half way around the world more than a century later.
 That’s when bartender Naren Young introduced New York City to the Garibaldi cocktail.
 His version, crafted with “Campari and fluffy orange juice,” remains on Dante‘s menu as a signature cocktail to this day.

-Garibaldi Drink Ingredients
+Garibaldi Cocktail Ingredients Close Up

 The Garibaldi’s ingredient list is both short and sweet.
 In fact, you probably already have the necessary ingredients at home.
 If not, the following items should be easy to secure: